rockholla/terraform-packer-workshop/exercises/12/README.md

 "access_key": "{{user `aws_access_key`}}",
 "secret_key": "{{user `aws_secret_key`}}",
 ```
 This type of builder exposes these properties so that we can pass in credentials for authenticating to AWS.
-Again, the builder can determine configured credentials on the machine such as the environment variables directly or a AWS CLI profile.
+Again, the builder can determine configured credentials on the machine such as the environment variables directly or an AWS CLI profile.

 ```json
 "region": "us-west-1",
 "source_ami": "ami-0dd655843c87b6930",
 ```
-This tells Packer that we want to spin up our build machine with this AMI as the base image.
+This tells Packer that we want to spin up our build machine with this `source_ami` as the base image, the one to build upon.
 So, we'll build our custom/final AMI from this AMI.
-It happens to be a standard Ubuntu AMI in the us-west-1 region.
-This also, as it turns out, instructs AWS to create our final AMI in the us-west-1 region.
+It happens to be a standard Ubuntu AMI in the us-west-1 region. `region` instructs AWS to create our final AMI in the us-west-1 region.
 It's worth noting that Packer has some ways to create identical AMIs in a number of regions at a time using a builder (one of which is [a copy feature](https://www.packer.io/docs/builders/amazon-ebs.html#ami_regions))

 ```json
 "instance_type": "t2.micro",